centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-wsus-nsclient.md

 ### Monitoring Pack

-If the platform uses an *online* license, you can skip the package installation instruction below as it is not required to have the pack displayed within the **Configuration > Plugin Packs > Manager** menu.
+If the platform uses an *online* license, you can skip the package installation instructions below as it is not required in order to have the pack displayed within the **Configuration > Plugin Packs > Manager** menu.

 > If you want to use the **NRPE** host template, please install centreon-nrpe3 package.